Barcelona Coronavirus Information

 Here you have all the updates on airports, public transport, attractions and rules and regulations on one page.
 We’re committed to keeping you informed so you can take the necessary measures and be one step closer to getting back to your normal life or get back home safely once the coronavirus in Barcelona is no longer a threat.

 Governmental Restrictions in Barcelona

-Here are the key takeaways and rules to follow set by the Spanish Government, which apply in Barcelona as well as in other cities in the country.
+Spain has introduced new restrictions as an effort to halt the spread of the virus, which will be valid until the 21th of February 2021.
+Here are the updated key takeaways and rules to follow set by the Spanish Government, which apply in Barcelona as well as in other cities in the Country.
 Please visit the official website of the Spanish Government to see if any changes have been made or sign up here with your email in order to receive a notification with all updates.

 For more information on the process of deconfining the city and updated description of each phase, please click here.

 Every citizen must comply with the above-stated measures.
 The relevant authorities are given the right to enforce them through fines and by dispersing gatherings.

 Latest Covid-19 Travel Articles